-- Research Special Enrollment Periods: Check if you qualify for a special enrollment period, which allows you to enroll in health insurance outside of the regular open enrollment period.
+- Research Special Enrollment Periods: Check if you qualify for a particular enrollment period, allowing you to enroll in health insurance outside the regular open enrollment period.

 - Qualify for Medicaid or CHIP: If you meet the income requirements, you may be eligible for Medicaid or the Children’s Health Insurance Program (CHIP).